 g) Dialysis membranes sterilized with ethylene oxide.

-a) Direct release of mediators from mast cells: Opioids, muscle relaxants, colloids (eg, dextran, hydroxyethyl starch, human albumin), hypertonic solutions (eg, mannitol), physical exercise.
+a) Direct release of mediators from mast cells: Opioids, muscle relaxants, colloids (eg, dextran, hydroxyethyl starch, human albumin), hypertonic solutions (eg, mannitol), physical exercise, low temperature.

 b) Immunologic complexes: Blood and its products, immunoglobulins, animal sera, vaccines, dialysis membranes.